Thomas Bain (Orange): Alternative activism

 Bain's alternative action started after seeing the film "Gandhi" in Madrid at the age of 18.
 He had a Basque companion, and befriended the Basque cause.
-In the early eighties he took part in the Aberri Eguna nationalist demonstrations, in despite of serious deterrence by the Spanish Guardia Civil.
+In the early eighties he took part in the Aberri Eguna nationalist demonstrations, in despite serious deterrence by the Spanish Guardia Civil.
 His basque friends used to call him "la naranja" (because of his orange hair), from which his nickname emerged.
 He subsequently went to Kreuzberg, Berlin, the heart of alternative Germany.
 This is where he got a first sight of the Wall, and a first taste for the underground exchanges between the East and the West.

 Bain was militant in the French Lycée system, and as délégué sat on two school boards (Conseils d'établissement).
 In 1988, Bain took the French Ministry of Education to court for discrimination on the ground of nationality after his refusal to take the CAPES (secondary school teachers' exam).
 He won his case in 1992 under European law, opening the secondary school exams to foreign European nationals in France and several other countries of the EU.

 In 1991, out of idealism, he set up the trainee's newsletter "Le Piston" (nepotism) in the European Commission, and denounced several scandals.
 For this, he was tortured by the French Direction de la surveillance du territoire (DST) for more than two hours.
 The "Piston", which lasted for 4 years, is considered by the grapevine in Brussels to be one of the elements that forced the European Commission to adopt a reform including contractual and financial control over all expenditures.

 In the same 1991 he left for Budapest where he founded the Rugby club the Budapest Exiles RFC.